 Are you curious about the eating habits of Italian children in our elementary school?
-We are talking about children between the ages of 6 and 10 who attend elementary school.

 As you will see from this article, Italian children around 6-10 years old eat very often at school for lunch, and yes, in case you were wondering pasta is often present in their diet, several types of pasta actually.